jtlocsei/pull/README.md

 ## Wildcard

 Just like Datomic's pull API, you can use `'*` to get all attributes of a map.
 You can also turns it off by specific `:no-wildcard true` in the options map.

+## vs Datomic's pull API

+The most important difference of course is the library can be used on any map or maps, where Datomic's pull can only query `EntityMaps`.

+You can use either this library or Datomic's builtin Pull API if you want to pull Datomic entities.
+Considering following:

+ - Datomic's Pull has `:limit` feature for paging.
+ - Datomic's Pull has `:as` to rename attribute, `:default` for default value, which can achieve by a shadow attribute here.
+ - Datomic's Pull can not be exposed to external world, since it lacks feature such as `:no-wildcard`, `:shadow`, `:stealth`, which leaks the implementation details.

+You can use this library as an endpoint of a web service for any of your Datomic entities, providing pull options specified:

+   - disable wildcard by `:no-wildcard? true`
+   - hide internal attributes by adding them into `:stealth`
+   - use `:shadow` to introduce calculated attributes

+If you decide to do so, I suggest:

+ - return entities from Datomic queries rather than pull expressions in query only when you use the value internally.

 ## References